Nintendo profits boom as people stuck at home play games

 Kyoto-based Nintendo said digital downloads for the Switch also did well, helping to support its bottom line.

 But Nintendo said it didn’t expect such good fortune to persist through the current fiscal year, which ends in March 2022.
-It is forecasting a 29% drop in profit to 340 billion yen ($3 billion).
+It is forecasting a 29% drop in profit to $3 billion.

 Nintendo said it has attractive games in the works, including a collaboration in the mobile sector with Niantic on an application featuring Pikmin for smart devices.
 It expects to release that in the second half of 2021.